 Tools, Apps, and Options for Digital Onboarding

-A combination of both face-to-face and digital onboarding activities will serve to provide the richest and most rewarding experience for employees.
+A combination of both face to face and digital onboarding activities will provide the richest and most rewarding experience for employees.
 Today’s employers have a wide range of tools and options available to them to aid the employee onboarding process:

 - Email is a commonly used digital platform to connect with and engage, employees throughout the hiring and onboarding process